Analogical thinking uses a known example to explain something new

 Analogical thinking is a cognitive process in which one uses a known example or analogy to understand or explain something new or unfamiliar.
 It involves making comparisons between two or more things and identifying similarities and differences.
 Analogical thinking is a way to make connections between seemingly unrelated concepts and to generate new insights and ideas.

 Analogical thinking can be in problem-solving, decision-making, and creativity.
 It allows people to leverage their existing knowledge and understanding to make sense of new information.
 For example, using an analogy of a journey to understand a complex process, or using an example of a machine to understand a biological system.
+Epstein notes that it can be employed to help solve wicked problems:

 Deep analogical thinking is the practice of recognizing conceptual similarities in multiple domains or scenarios that may seem to have little in common on the surface.
-It is a powerful tool for solving Wicked problems are difficult or impossible to solve
+It is a powerful tool for solving Wicked problems are difficult or impossible to solve.[1]

 see also: